sophierain/contract2game/README.md

 2. for each new state:
     - for each player:
-        - for each behaviour:
+        - for each behaviour (including ignore):
             - apply the behaviour, and set msg.sender to be the current player
-            - check the new state for dependant preconditions
-            - if they exist, split the upstream behaviour if needed
             - discard any new states that are always unsat

-keep running 2. until the only behaviour that can be applied is ignore.
+keep running 2. until any of the following stop conditions is true:

+- the only behaviour that can be applied is ignore
-##### Case Splitting and Player Dependant Preconditions
+- the history contains only ignore edges, and every player has played ignore once
+- a max history length has been reached

+#### Caller Dependent Case Splits

 Terminology: